svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication request example**

+The Authentication API allows user to pass in credentials in order to receive authentication token.

-Client initiates authentication process by invoking Authentication API endpoint(```/api/auth/login```).
-Credentials are included in the request payload.
+In our example, client initiates authentication process by invoking Authentication API endpoint(```/api/auth/login```).

 Raw HTTP request: